model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    `ensures` puts a bound on the output, relative to the `dividend` input.

-   Conditions in contracts are plain Rust expressions which can reference the function arguments and, in case of `ensures`, the result of the function as a special `result` variable (see [open questions](#open-questions) on a discussion about (re)naming).
-Syntactically Kani supports any Rust expression, including function calls, defining types etc. However they must be side-effect free[^side-effects] or Kani will throw a compile error.
+   Conditions in contracts are plain Rust expressions which reference the function arguments and, in case of `ensures`, the return value of the function.
+The return value is a special variable called `result` (see [open questions](#open-questions) on a discussion about (re)naming).
+Syntactically Kani supports any Rust expression, including function calls, defining types etc. However they must be side-effect free (see also side effects [here](#changes-to-other-components)) or Kani will throw a compile error.

    Multiple `requires` and `ensures` clauses are allowed on the same function, they are implicitly logically conjoined.